Mates182/PY.TestRailway/README.md

    http://localhost:8080
    ```

-### Running the Application with Docker

-To run the application with Docker, visit the Docker Hub repository for this project: [mates182/py_practicetask on Docker Hub](https://hub.docker.com/repository/docker/mates182/py_practicetask).

 ---

 ## Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/Mates182/PY.PracticeTask/issues) if you'd like to contribute.# PY.TestRailway
+Feel free to check out the [issues page](https://github.com/Mates182/PY.TestRailway/issues) if you'd like to contribute.# PY.TestRailway